alexdrk/10tabs/README.md

 10tabs
 ======

-limits chromes' open tabs to 20
+limits chrome's open tabs to 20
 When you try to open the 21st tab the plugin instead sends you to the least recently used tab :)

 TODO